 CI/CD test automation integration is the practice of embedding automated tests directly into the software delivery pipeline.
 Instead of treating testing as a separate stage, it becomes a continuous activity that validates every new change pushed to version control.

 This means from unit testing to full end-to-end validations, your software is being tested every step of the way.
 It ensures a culture of continuous quality, where issues are spotted early and releases remain stable even in high-velocity environments.
+To achieve this level of maturity, organizations often require a tailored Test Automation Strategy that aligns with their specific tech stack.

 Why Automate Testing in CI/CD Pipelines?